thatoddmailbox/tigame/README.md

 include("PATH_TO_TIGAME/CMakeLists.txt")
 ```

-You must change `PATH_TO_TIGAME` so that the include path points to tigame's CMakeLists.txt file.
+You must change `PATH_TO_TIGAME` so that the `PATH_TO_TIGAME/CMakeLists.txt` points to tigame's CMakeLists.txt file.
 You can also change `my-cool-game` to an identifier for your game.

 Once you've done that, create a `main.cpp` file. (you can look at the demo to see what the structure should be) Then, follow the "Build instructions" section (above) to compile your game.